Sammaye/mongoyii-php7/readme.md

 - The MongoDB driver's PHPLib returns subdocuments as `ArrayObject`s.
 This means you need to type cast them via `(array)$subdoc` first before you use them in display and forms etc.

+## Stuff Not Done

+- GridFs.
+Not my fault.
+It is actually not there yet in the PHPLib!

 ## And We Are...
 Done!

 That should be it.
 Everything else is pretty much the same, cool, huh?